 Utility Fund - reserve for operations and maintenance of the water treatment plant.
-Total required accumulation at December 31, 2005 is \$30,692.
+Total required accumulation at December 31, 2007 is \$33,485.
 Reserve is held in a bank savings account.

 Utility Fund - funds held for future water projects construction from proceeds of 2004 water bond.
-Amounts held in a bank savings account and certificates of deposit totals \$404,399 at December 31, 2005.
+Amount held in a bank savings account totals \$165,537 at December 31, 2007.

-Utility Fund - reserve for Emergency Reserve and repayment of 2000 revenue bonds.
-There is no required accumulation for bond repayment at December 31, 2005.
+Utility Fund - reserve for Emergency Reserve and repayment of 2000 and 2004 revenue bonds.
+There is no required accumulation for the 2000 bond reserve.
+The required accumulation for the 2004 bond reserve at December 31, 2007 is \$228,000.
 Emergency Reserve required accumulation is 3% of annual expenditures in the Utility Fund.
-Reserve is held in a bank savings account.
+Reserves are held in a bank savings account and certificates of deposit.